benton/fog_tracker/README.md

 ----------------
 Why is it?
 ----------------
 The Fog Tracker is intended to be a foundation library, on top of which more complex cloud dashboard or management applications can be built.
-It allows such applications to decouple their requests to cloud service providers from their access to the results of those requests.
+It is a polling and query layer, allowing such applications to decouple their (read-only) requests to cloud service providers from access to the results of those requests.

 ----------------
 Where is it?
 (Installation)
 ----------------
-Install the Fog Tracker gem (and its dependencies if necessary) from RubyGems
+Install the Fog Tracker gem and its dependencies from RubyGems:

-    gem install fog_tracker [rake bundler]
+    gem install fog_tracker

 ----------------